LiuYuancheng/PLC_and_RTU_Simulator/OPCUA_PLC_Simulator/Readme.md

 - Sending a predefined ADS-B message for testing
 - Bypassing automatic safety logic during training exercises

-**Operator Awareness**
+**4.2.3 Operator Awareness**

-When performing overrides:
+When performing overrides for a UA variable:

-- The operator must **first switch the variable from auto mode to manual mode** by setting the OW Flag.
+- The operator must first switch the variable from auto mode to manual mode by setting the OW flag.
 - Only then will writing to the UA variable affect PLC behavior.
 - HMIs or SCADA interfaces must clearly display the current mode to avoid unintentional control conflicts.